 Chatbots aren’t necessarily a fit for every organization, but for all the reasons above it’s clear they are becoming an increasingly attractive, and even necessary, solution for more and more enterprises.

 Once you’ve decided that you have a business need that a chatbot can help you solve, the next step is to figure out how you can quickly and reliably deploy them across your organization.
-At Progress, our Kinvey app development platform includes a fully integrated and cognitive chat solution as a part of the platform, making it easy to rapidly deliver enterprise-grade chat.
+At Progress, our we offer a fully integrated and cognitive chat solution, making it easy to rapidly deliver enterprise-grade chat.
 Easily connect to existing enterprise or legacy systems of record and implement a chatbot that can fully automate a process.

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites